 While planning a trip to Italy, I discovered Flytographer and my entire perspective changed.
 Flytographer is a service that books on-location, professional vacation photographers to document your holiday.
 “Flytographers” are located worldwide in over 130 major cities, including Venice, where we had our session.

 I LOVED Flytographer so much that I recently signed on to be a Flytographer “Ambassador.”
-What that means is that if you book a session through my own personal link – CLICK HERE – and use the code #FLYFAN you will receive $25 off of your first session (and I receive the same in Flytographer credits).
+What that means is that if you book a session through my own personal link – CLICK HERE – and you will receive a discount on your first session (and I receive the same in Flytographer credits).

 Every time I look at our photos I break into a huge smile.
 Especially the one below, where I very nicely asked about 10 people of various nationalities if they would please please please vacate the bridge for our fotografia?
 Grazie mille!